+ppendix G Checklist

-e fo rm is designed to assist the Master/mate in preparing a vessel for rescue or salvage towing by providing a general (checklist
+he for m is designed to assist the N faster/mate in preparing a vessel for rescue or salvage towing by providing a general o heckfi

-for items necessary for rescue towing.
+for it ems necessary for rescue towing.
 It may be amended as needed.

 Towing Vessel

 Date

 Master

 Fuel Onboard

 Lube Onboard

-Name of Towed Vessel
+Name of f Towed Vessel

-em Required Items 1.50 10.251
+em Required Items Yes No

-= (recorded variances in note section below) Yes No
+(recorded variances in note section below) - 1

-1 Appropriate charts and publications
+1 Appropriate charts and pu iblications -1

-2 Weather reports and routing
+2 Weather reports and rout ing

-3 Voyage Plan E.
+3 Voyage Plan

-4 Voyage Orders П - [] -
+4 Voyage Orders Π, - [3]

 5 Tow Plan

-6 Ports of refuge on tow route
+6 Ports of refuge on tow roo ute L

-7 Stores and supplies П - [1] -
+7 Stores and supplies - [7]

-8 Properly qualified crew complement with documentation appropriate for the voyage Π
+8 implement with documentation appropriate for the voyage П.

-9 Miscellaneous Poly and Dacron line from 3/8' to 5/8" diameter ET.
+9 acron line from 3/8' to 5/8" diameter

-10 Messenger lines with adequate spares (sizes from 1 1⁄2" spectra line to 7 & 8 poly eight or 12 strand preferable, RP-12 or similar line)
+ıû.
+Messenger lines with adequate spares (sizes from 1 1⁄2" spectra line to 7 & 8 poly eight or 12. strand preferable, RP-12 or similar line)

-11 Line Gun (with spare cartridges, shot line and rods)- if another type line throwing device such as a Paine Wessex is carried, then ensure sufficient spares on board to allow more than one shot to be
+11 Line Gun (with spare cartridges, shot line and rods)- if another type line throwing device such as a Paine Wessex is carried, then ensure sufficient spares on board to allow more than one shot to be made.

-12 made.
-1" and 1 1⁄2" Wire straps and stoppers from 3'/6'/12' eye and eye with spares
+2

-13 3/8" and 1⁄2" chain with connecting links available for chain chokers and stoppers (grade 40 or 70 preferred with appropriate strength connecting links)
+3/8" and 1⁄2" chain with connecting links available for chain chokers and stoppers (grade

-4 Assorted line straps and stoppers
+13 The second secon opropriate strength connecting links) 1

+4

-15 Heavy duty Snatch block
+5 Heavy duty Snatch block

-6 Cargo hook with safety latch -Crosby S-320N Alloy 22 ton
+6

-17 Carpenters clamp sized for the tugs tow wire - []
+7 Carpenters clamp sized fo r the tugs tow wire - E

-18 Sufficient Towing shackles and spares, cotter keys, bolts
+8 Sufficient Towing shackles s and spares, cotter keys, bolts

-19 Cutting torch with tips, tip cleaner, striker, working gauges & Oxygen / Acetylene bottles full
+9 Cutting torch with tips, tip cleaner, striker, working gauges & Oxygen / Acetylene bottles full

 20 Surge gear onboard (2) full shots and (2) 1⁄2 shots of 3" stud-link surge chain.

-Two galvanized hard wire rescue tow pennants 2 1⁄4" x 90ft eye on one end, towing thimble on the
+21 Two galvanized hard wire rescue tow pennants 2 $\%$ x 90ft eye on one end, towing thimble on the other.

-other.

 22 Miscellaneous working shackles for straps, and messenger lines

-23 150 ft x 1 1⁄2" Swede wire (Can substitute Plasma line)
+3 150 ft x 1 1/2" Swede wire (Can substitute Plasma line)

-24 Spare Portable VHF radios (for direct communications with ship deck crew in case ship does not have enough)
+4 Spare Portable VHF radios (for direct communications with ship deck crew in case ship does not have enough)

-25 Surge gear onboard (2) full shots and (2) 1⁄2 shots of 3" stud-link surge chain.
+5 Surge gear onboard (2) full shots and (2) 1/2 shots of 3" stud-link surge chain.

-26 Appropriate PPE for deck crew?
+6 Appropriate PPE for deck crew?
+10

-27 Emergency Ship Towing System-ESTS (if available in the region- instructions for the use of the

-28 Other (write in)

-29 Other (write in)

-30 Other (write in)

-Notes

-27 Emergency Ship Towing System-ESTS (if available in the region- instructions for the use of the package can be found on the MOD in the Manuals section).
-Other (write in) Other (write in) Other (write in)
+7 Emergency Ship Towing System-ESTS (if available in the region-instructions for the use of the package can be found on the MOD in the Manuals section).

+28 Other (write in) - [3]

+9 Other (write in) 100

+Other (write in)

+30 Notes